What Is X Times The Square Root Of X

 • Structural Engineering: Stress and strain relationships in certain materials under specific loading conditions might involve terms similar to x√x.
 This could be relevant when analyzing the deformation of beams or other structural elements.

-• Control Systems: Some control systems utilize components where the output is proportional to x√x of the input signal.
+• Control Systems: Some control systems put to use components where the output is proportional to x√x of the input signal.

 Computer Graphics